Let’s not lie to each other. You want to tear down your opponent’s sign, don’t you?

 You can lose votes for putting your signs up on someone’s private property without their express permission.
 It doesn’t need to be written, but it needs to be clear you’re putting a sign up.

 However, the biggest way you can lose votes is by taking down, damaging, or destroying an opponent’s sign.
-Even if you think no one is around to see you do it, in today’s world where a smart phone a practically a prosthetic to most peoples hands, there’s a great chance you’re being videoed.
+Even if you think no one is around to see you do it, in today’s world where a smart phone a practically a prosthetic to most peoples hands, many people have door cameras, and there are surveillance cameras on a lot of streets.

-And if you’re being videoed there’s an extremely good chance that the video of you removing or ripping up your opponent’s campaign sign is going to be a viral Internet sensation that destroys your campaign — if not your political future.
+And if that happens there’s any even better chance that the video of you removing or ripping up your opponent’s campaign sign is going to be a viral Internet sensation that destroys your campaign — if not your political future.

 The first story involves a State Assembly candidate named Rich Sybert.